 Hey there, welcome to my NSCA CSCS exam prep guide.
-This is your ultimate destination if you’re prepping or thinking of taking the NSCA CSCS final.
+This is your ultimate destination if you’re prepping or thinking of taking the CSCS final exam.
 I’ll provide tips and pointers on how to keep yourself in the game and ace what will probably be one of the hardest exams you’ve tried.

 In this article, I’ll help you through some of the more difficult questions and tricky sections that typically trip people up in the exam.
 This will be a definitive guide, and if you manage to correctly follow my advice, you should end up on the right side of the 54% pass rate.